 slow and steady wins the race.

-It’s just like those Direct TV ads that were in heavy rotation about a year ago… don’t be like the hare, be the tortoise.
+It’s just like those Direct TV ads that were in heavy rotation a few years ago… don’t be like the hare, be the tortoise.

 Work slowly and steady to set goals that matter and to accomplish them on your own timeline.